 Stress analysis is a complex task and in any process unit, there are a huge number of lines exist which run from one location to another.
 Analyzing all lines will take a lot of time which in turn will increase the engineering time and corresponding cost.
-So every engineering organization in this field has set up some guidelines for deciding which lines are to be stress analyzed using software (Caesar II, Autopipe, Caepipe or Rohr II).
+So every engineering organization in this field has set up some guidelines for deciding which lines are to be stress analyzed using pipe stress analysis software (Caesar II, Autopipe, Caepipe, START-PROF, or Rohr II).

 The basis for deciding Stress critical lines

-The main factors which decide stress critical lines are as follows:
+The main factors which decide stress critical lines for preparing a critical line list are as follows:

 - Line design/operating/upset temperature

 - Equipment connection